p4150260

 https://www.refugeassociation.org/funding#:~:text=The%20vast%20majority%20of%20the,through%20the%20Congressional%20appropriations%20process.

 P5150390 - yellow warblerThe income from duck stamps is one of several federal programs that provide grant funds, not operating funds.
-These dollars pay for wetland restoration and refuge expansion.
+These pay for wetland restoration (in MNWR speak, that is called “draining the marshes as often as we can”) and refuge expansion.
 (A portion also goes towards “philately,” and since duck stamp artists don’t get paid I assume that this money is set aside to produce the duck stamps).

 Anyway,

-“Wetland expansion”is where our friends from Ducks Unlimited jump in to the duck stamp fray.
+“Wetland expansion” is where our friends from Ducks Unlimited grab some of that money and jump into the fray.
 They explain it like this:

 All proceeds from federal duck stamp sales are deposited in the Migratory Bird Conservation Fund (MBCF), which was also established by the Duck Stamp Act.
 Duck stamp dollars typically account for 40 to 50 percent of funds in the MBCF; import duties collected on arms and ammunition are another major funding source.

 But wait, there’s more!
-These dollars don’t actually buy land, they buy easements — with assistance from the realtors employed by Ducks Unlimited.
+They don’t use these dollars to buy land, they use it to buy easements — with assistance from the realtors, who just happen to be DU employees.
 One of these realtors is Randy Renner:

 A big part of what our conservation and realty specialists do is to help develop interest in easements among private landowners,” Renner explains.
 “We also do a biological evaluation of each property and work with the landowner to come up with an ideal agreement for all parties involved.”
 Renner says DU and the USFWS process over 500 easement contracts annually.

 ACR 0696 3-2-finalRenner would like you to think that Ducks Unlimited uses its own money “to directly purchase easements that are then donated to the USFWS.”
-But he admits that DU funds are supplemented by “public funding” — government grants that are, directly or indirectly, funded by American taxpayers who may or may not agree with DU’s self-serving philosophy and who may or may not purchase duck stamps depending thereon.
+But he admits to using “public funding” — which is duck stamp money.

 So, Ducks Unlimited, a private entity and financial partner of Montezuma National Wildlife Refuge, promotes its pro-hunting agenda using inter alia taxpayer and duck stamp dollars to supplement what it calls their “philanthropic contributions” to the US FWS.

-It saddens but doesn’t surprise me that MNWR thanks its friends at Ducks Unlimited, for their “philanthropic contributions” by using duck stamp dollars to dry up the marshes — under the guise of “wetland restoration” — year after year to grow duck food and thus provide DU (and other) hunters with a good supply of ducks just in time for the fall migration and its concomitant duck-hunting season.
+It saddens but doesn’t surprise me that MNWR thanks its friends at Ducks Unlimited, for their “philanthropic contributions” by using duck stamp dollars to dry up the marshes — under the guise of “wetland restoration” to provide DU (and other) hunters with a good supply of ducks just in time for the fall duck-hunting season.

-Am I the only one who sees a conflict of interest here?
+Maybe it’s because I’m the only one who sees a conflict of interest here.

 P5220270 itchy gbhI suppose it doesn’t matter.
 Here in Corporate America, Ducks Unlimited is a big business.
 And we all know that big business puts the power in the hands of the moneyed few.
 My voice is drowned out by the voice of Ducks Unlimited.
-“We all benefit from land acquisition,” states another DU employee, who is apparently unconcerned that the DU/US FWS deals acquire no lands.
+“We all benefit from land acquisition,” states another DU employee, who is apparently unconcerned that the DU/US FWS deals do not resulted in “land acquisition,” only easements on adjacent privately owned lands.
 “So, buy a duck stamp—actually, buy two and do twice the good.
 It’s a great investment for our kids and grandkids.”

 A great investment for our kids and grandkids who will be trained by DU to enjoy killing ducks.